Serena-github-c/Bakery-Web-System-/README.md

-# Web_frontend_project
 # Sweet Delights Bakery

 ## Project Aim:
 Developing a simple website for a small bakery.
 The user-friendly in

 ## Features
 - Main Page: Bakery information
 - Our Products: List of baked goods
 - Order Page: Online order form
 - Customer Reviews: User feedback

 ## Technologies Used
 - HTML